-The District is in the process of exploration to determine the location for a new well.
+The District will begin drilling a new well in July 2021.
 It is anticipated that a new well will be online in 2021 to help augment existing pumping and provide redundancy for the wells we already have in service.

 New Meters